nuxt/website-v2/content/en/guides/concepts/context-helpers.md

 }
 ```

 Want to use query parameters instead?
-You then use [context.query.id](http://context.query.id) then.
+You then use [context.query.id](http://context.query.id).

 ### Redirecting users & accessing the store